 Children, teens, adults, and seniors can all enjoy playing Old Maid, making it a great game for parties involving family members from three or four different generations.
 It can be played with a special set of cards or any standard deck of cards, enabling most families to simply pull out a deck of cards and let the games begin.

 Like Old Maid, Scrabble is a game that many senior citizens know and enjoy playing.
 The official rules of Scrabble are fairly simple and the game is designed to be enjoyed by two to four people.
 Players begin by randomly drawing seven lettered tiles from the Scrabble bag.
 Each tile contains a letter of the alphabet and a corresponding point.

 Players then strive to accumulate points by using their letters to form words on the Scrabble board.
 If a player cannot form a word, he or she can exchange tiles or pass, but no points are earned.
 If any player passes twice in a row, the game is over and the player with the highest point total wins.

 Scrabble's popularity among seniors has prompted manufacturers to develop large print scrabble tiles to facilitate reading.
 Other updated versions include tiles with black letters on a white background to facilitate readability for vision-impaired seniors.

 The Bottom Line

-As outlined above, games are a wonderful means of providing an enjoyable, stimulating shared experience for senior citizens and their family members.
+As outlined above, party games for seniors and their families are a wonderful means of providing an enjoyable, stimulating shared experience for everyone.
 To discover more ways to keep your loved one engaged and happy, we invite you to contact us at Caring Senior Service.
 As the nation's most trusted provider of home care services for senior citizens, our goal is to help seniors enjoy a sense of independence as long as possible.
 We look forward to introducing you to our high quality of care and service!